 The Eastern end of the state is all Cumberland Plaeteau.
 What most people, locals and visitors alike, call "mountains" are actually the topmost edge of a vast plateau.
 The exposed cliffs and valleys are a result of aeons of erosion down into that plateau.
 If you don't believe me look at the horizons.
 Flat.
 There are no peaks, no high chains of summits dividing the landscape.
 Oh, there's local relief, but the scale is small.

 The scenery is distincly different from that of the Blue Ridge, the Smokies and other chains along the Appalachians.
 Different in relief, but similar in ecology and climate.

 Western Kentucky is unique in it's own way.
 It's the same general type of rock, but different consistencies and arrangements.

 Most climbing in the state is easily accessible from major highways.
 I-75 funnels most visitors to the Mountain Parkway and then on to the Red River Gorge.

 The Big South Fork is a little further off 75 and parallels it at a distance.

 Western Kentucky access varies, but doesn't suffer as much from the crazy gravel backroads of the Eastern end of the state.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kentucky:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kentucky: